 If you want to snorkel in the Thingvellir National Park it is important you book in advance:

-There is also a cafe and gift store situated in this area, however, while the cafe does do great cake, it is expensive (around 800 ISK per slice)
+There is also a cafe and gift store situated in this area, however, while the cafe does do a great cake, it is expensive (around 800 ISK per slice).

 Entry is free into the Geothermal area, however, donations to preserve the area are encouraged.